Fudan-iGEM/2023-wiki/docs/src/education.md

 ::: details
-We actively participated in the "Decoding Life": excellent high school student summer camp organized by the School of Life Sciences at Fudan University.
+We actively participated in the ["Decoding Life"](https://mp.weixin.qq.com/s/STqVKyVcpHO6wS6KVQVsnA): excellent high school student summer camp organized by the [School of Life Sciences at Fudan University](https://life.fudan.edu.cn/).
 During this event, we engaged in insightful discussions with high school students hailing from the Yangtze River Delta region.
 Topics ranged from scientific research and university education models to our own experiences in iGEM.
 :::

-**Reflection and Onging Dialogue**

-Interacting with these students highlighted **a significant gap** in the Chinese education system.
-High school students are often preoccupied with preparing for the demanding College Entrance Examinations, leaving limited room for career planning or training, even for those interested in synthetic biology.
-As a response, we proposed that all iGEM teams in China collaborate to establish **an efficient resource platform** to address these educational needs in the future.
+Interacting with these students highlighted **a significant gap** in Chinese education system.
+Chinese high school students are under intense academic pressure, with little time for career planning.
+Therefore, we hope to establish **an efficient resource platform** in the future, to help students learn about biology majors including synthetic biology.

 ### Collaboration with Enterprise: Preparing for THIS DL Team Building

-<p><small style="color: gray">📅 Date: Sep 13rd, 2023  <br>🗣️Organizers: Zhiyue Chen, Chenye Li</br>  👥Audience: High school students</small></p>
+<p><small style="color: gray">📅 Date: Sep 13rd, 2023  <br>🗣️Organizers: Zhiyue Chen, Chenye Li<br>  👥Audience: High school students</small></p>

-In our efforts to promote synthetic biology among high school students, we've been dedicated to two primary objectives: **bridging the gap between high school and university education** and **facilitating the establishment of high school iGEM teams**.

 <div style="text-align: center;">
 	<img src="https://static.igem.wiki/teams/4765/wiki/education/qinghua-new.jpg"